PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 As part of API extensibility, you can add new scopes to the API.
 This will allow you to create more granular permissions for your clients.
 You can find [example module here](https://github.com/PrestaShop/example-modules/tree/master/api_module) and in [ps_apiresources](https://github.com/PrestaShop/ps_apiresources) repository.
 {{% /notice %}}

 After you save the client, you will see the client secret, but you won't be able to see it again.
 You can only see it once when you generate it.
-It's important to save it because you will need it to authenticate your client.
+It's important to save it because you need it to authenticate your client.

 ![PrestaShop 9 API client secret](/assets/images/2024/05/api/api_add_new_client3.jpeg)
 <p class="text-center text-muted small">Remember to copy secret for your API Client</p>

 ## Client credentials grant

 Now that you created your first API client, you can test the connection to the API.
-You can do this by sending a GET request to the `/admin-api` endpoint.
+You can send a GET request to the `/admin-api` endpoint.
 You need to provide the client ID and client secret you generated earlier.
-You can use Postman or any other tool that allows you to make HTTP requests.
+You can use Postman or any other tool to make HTTP requests.

+{{% notice %}}
-{{% notice %}}You have number of tools to debug APIs.
+You have many tools to debug APIs.
 You can use Postman, [curl](https://curl.se/), or any other tool (even open source like [Insomnia](https://insomnia.rest/)) that allows you to make HTTP requests.
-In this tutorial, I will use [Postman API client](https://www.postman.com/api-platform/api-client/), so that you can easily test the API with a user-friendly interface.
+In this tutorial, I will use [Postman API client](https://www.postman.com/api-platform/api-client/), so that you can quickly test the API with a user-friendly interface.
 {{% /notice %}}

-First we are going to do is to get the access token.
-To do that you need to send a POST request to the `/admin-api/access_token` endpoint.
+The first thing we are going to do is get the access token.
+You need to send a POST request to the `/admin-api/access_token` endpoint to do that.
 You need to provide the following parameters:

 * **client_id** - the ID of the client you created
 * **client_secret** - the secret of the client you created